 But years of accruing data at all costs, negligence around protecting it from bad actors, and failure to be transparent about the use of that data have left consumers jaded and regulators reactive.
 The imperative to change has become more acute with the latest breakthroughs in data-fueled Artificial Intelligence.

-It is not just a social responsibility for businesses to become better data stewards, but a competitive necessity in risky markets to be careful stewards of data.
-Accordingly, firms must enact ethical data principles: a social contract of privacy, ownership, transparency, objectivity, and accountability surrounding data’s lifecycle from its collection, to useful application, to retention.
+It is not just a social responsibility for businesses to become better data stewards, but a competitive necessity.
+Accordingly, the Ethical Tech Project recommends that firms enact these responsible data principles: a social contract of privacy, agency, transparency, fairness, and accountability surrounding data’s lifecycle from its collection, to useful application, to retention.

-Join us on the journey to build a more responsible future where companies should and can be trusted stewards of people’s data and where innovation is once again synonymous with doing good for the economy and society.
+Join us on the journey to build a more responsible future - one in which people can trust companies with their data and innovation is once again synonymous with doing good for the economy and society.